 - SparkleFlow does not care whether you have single or multiple SCCM servers.
 For example a test and production environment, or multiple customer environments.
 Put a checkmark at every environment to roll out and SparkleFlow takes care of the rest.

 - Track&Trace.
 Actions are managed in SparkleFlow, so it’s always clear who, when, and what action has been taken.
 All actions are therefore traceable.
 Always useful when questions arise.
 In addition, the entire workflow regarding making applications available can be made conditional.
 Tasks are then only performed when applications have been tested and completed.
 This can prevent, for example, packages being rolled out that have not yet been approved.

 - Keep it mean and clean.
-Because applications can be rolled out or not, depending on their status, it is also very easy to keep the SCCM environment clean by automatically removing entries when they are phased out.
-This means that only current and used applications are in SCCM and all legacy can be cleaned up neatly.
+Because applications can be rolled out or not, depending on their status, it is also very easy to keep the SCCM environment clean by automatically removing entries when they are no longer needed.
+This means that only current applications are kept in SCCM and all legacy will be cleaned up neatly.
 This puts an end to unmanaged packages.

 - Easier handover of activities and shorter training time.
 Because all SCCM actions with regard to application distribution are automated and secured, everyone can manage this very easily.
 Nobody needs to be trained when hiring application packagers, application availability managers, or new employees.
 They can get started right away without having to have any knowledge of SCCM.
 Not only easier but also more fun for everyone.